 - Discrete Fourier transform, properties, convolution, truncation and window

 - Finite impulse response filters, phase linearity, types and properties of poles and zeros

 - Synthesis of FIR filters: window method, frequency response sampling, minimax synthesis and Remez method

-- Concerning the lectures, the students are individually evaluated with a written exam, including problems solving, and questions on the theory.
+- Concerning the lectures, the students are individually evaluated with a (in-session) written exam, including problems solving, and questions on the theory.

 - Regarding the numerical exercises on Python, the students are individually evaluated off-session, over two distinct evaluations, in a computer room.
 Each of these two evaluations are organized only once during the semester.

 - Course and lecture notes available on Moodle

 - Slides and reference articles available on Moodle